enbock/MBOS-Space-Engineers/README.md

 `Core` triggers a special event to each registed module on each iteration.

 ### Starting a new module
 The start of a module could a bit complicated, if we start from scratch.
-The `Searcher` module has some code for a start.
+The `Module Template` has some code for a start.
 Just duplicate that module and start to fill with new functionaly.

 Also feel free to check the other modules in this repository and take some code from there to